 Basketball injuries can happen anytime, whether you’re shooting around in the backyard or playing for your college team.

-Athletic trainers see the most significant uptick of injuries happening about two weeks after pre-season practice begins because of the increased training load at the high school and college levels.
-Athletes – especially freshmen – have a higher likelihood of injury as they transition from off-season workouts to more hours on the court.
+Athletic trainers see the most significant uptick in injuries about two weeks after pre-season practice begins.
+That’s when the training load increases at the high school and college levels.
+Athletes – especially first-year students – have a higher likelihood of injury as they transition from off-season workouts to more hours on the court.

-The St. Elizabeth Sports Medicine team also sees a lot of basketball injuries from “weekend warriors” – pickup games between friends, adult basketball leagues and even playing around with your kids outside.
+The St. Elizabeth Sports Medicine team also sees a lot of basketball injuries from “weekend warriors.”
+Injuries can happen during pick-up games between friends, in adult basketball leagues, and even playing outside with your kids.

 Can I Prevent a Basketball Injury?

 The team of athletic trainers at St. Elizabeth Healthcare is here to help.
-You might not realize it, but injury prevention is the most significant piece of an athletic trainer’s responsibility.
+You might not realize it, but injury prevention is an athletic trainer’s most significant responsibility.

-“Injuries in basketball do occur, but having an athletic trainer is an athlete’s best ally when trying to return to the sport that they love to play,” says Nathan.
-“We are always looking out for the athlete’s mental and physical health and well-being.”
+“Injuries in basketball do occur, but having a trainer is an athlete’s best ally when trying to return to the sport that they love to play,” says Ameen.
+“We always look out for the athlete’s mental and physical health and wellbeing.”

 Athletic trainers work daily with athletes to help prevent injury.
 These include:

 Trainers typically have office hours and attend practices and games to triage any injuries.
-The goal is to get you back on the court, pain-free, as soon as you’re ready.
+They aim to get you back on the court, pain-free, as soon as you’re ready.

 Multi-sport Athletes Have an Advantage

-Did you know that multi-sport athletes tend to perform better and have fewer injuries than athletes that specialize in one year-round sports experience?
-Playing various sports helps develop a better all-around athlete and decreases the chance of missing training due to injury, burnout or decreased athletic performance.
+Did you know that multi-sport athletes tend to perform better and have fewer injuries than athletes specializing in one year-round sports experience?
+Playing various sports helps you become a better all-around athlete and decreases your chance of missing training due to injury, burnout or decreased athletic performance.

-However, while being a multi-sport athlete is beneficial for high school students, it’s a rarity once you reach college.
+However, while being a multi-sport athlete benefits high school students, it’s a rarity once you reach college.

 No matter what your sports journey looks like, make sure you’re tapping into the knowledge and expertise of your school’s athletic trainer.

-The St. Elizabeth Sports Medicine program provides highly skilled athletic trainers to numerous local athletic programs at a high school and collegiate level.
-Our athletic trainers offer dedicated care to local athletes to get them back in the game and to help prevent future injuries.
+The St. Elizabeth Sports Medicine program provides highly skilled athletic trainers to numerous local high school and collegiate athletic programs.
+Our athletic trainers offer dedicated care to local athletes, getting them back into the game and helping prevent future injuries.

 For more information or to schedule a consultation appointment with our Sports Medicine Team, please visit St. Elizabeth Sports Medicine.